 For the rest of the episode, Nick and I look at the essay questions in the new Cambridge IELTS 16 to generate ideas and discuss their difficulty level.
 Usually we print the questions that we are going to discuss in the blog post so that you can brainstorm your ideas before you listen (For example, in this recent episode where we discuss six recent difficult reported essay questions)

 Need help with IELTS?

-My IELTS Classroom offers students the best possible IELTS preparation experience with courses designed and delivered only by ex-examiners.
+My IELTS Classroom offers students the best possible IELTS preparation experience with courses designed and delivered by CELTA trained native speakers.
 Plus, our most popular course, the Bronze Writing Package, costs less than £1 a day for access to our entire video library for writing (that is 40+ hours) and up to 7 live lessons a week for reading, speaking, and listening, making it the most affordable premium IELTS course on the market.